-The Management Department offers three specializations within the management option.
-All three tracks prepare students for leadership roles in a variety of settings.
+The Management Department offers four specializations within the management option.
+All tracks prepare students for leadership roles in a variety of settings.

 Management develops competence in management and supervisory processes used by executives, supervisors, and comparable administrative officers in industry, finance, government, and labor.

 Human Resource Management prepares students for careers in human resources management in both the public and private sectors.
 Career paths include generalist and specialist, positions in human resource planning, recruitment and selection, compensation and benefits, job analysis, training and development, employment and labor relations, and other essential human resource functions.